 - Be sure the seat belt tongue is securely fastened to the proper buckle. - Do not wear the seat belt inside out or twisted.
 Doing so may reduce its effectiveness. - Do not allow more than one person to use the same seat belt. - Never carry more people in the vehicle than there are seat belts. - If the seat belt warning light glows continuously while the ignition is turned ON with all doors closed and all seat belts fastened, it may indicate a malfunction in the system.
-Have the system checked by a NISSAN dealer. - Once the pre-tensioner seat belt has activated, it cannot be reused and must be replaced together with the retractor.
-See your NISSAN dealer. - Removal and installation of the pretensioner seat belt system components should be done by a NISSAN dealer.
+Have the system checked by a NISSAN dealer. - Once a seat belt pretensioner has activated, it cannot be reused and must be replaced together with the retractor.
+See your NISSAN dealer. - Removal and installation of pretensioner system components should be done by a NISSAN dealer.